 How to access training courses

-If your organisation has never accessed learning and development through Sheffield City Council before then you will need to request an application form from us so that we can assess your eligibility to access the learning and development opportunities we offer.
-Please note the requests need to come from manager of an organisation.
+If your organisation hasn't accessed learning and development through us before then you'll need to request an application form from us so that we can assess if you're eligible for our training courses.
+The requests need to come from the manager of an organisation.

-For organisations that have previously accessed our training but do not have user accounts, or for Individual Employers (IE) employing a Personal Assistant (PA), please contact us for a user account request form.
+Organisations that have previously accessed our training but don't have user accounts, or Individual Employers (IE) employing a Personal Assistant (PA), should contact us for a user account request form.

 - Mental Capacity Act

-The HR Learning & Development Service is also a member of the South Yorkshire Social Care Development Partnership and in a position to support IPV organisations to access Skills for Care funding, towards QCF Health and Social Care Diplomas, Certificates and Awards.
-Access to the funding is linked to registration with Skills for Care and acquiring a National Minimum Data Set number (NMDS-SC).
+Our HR Learning and Development Service are in a position to support you to access Skills for Care funding, towards health and social care diplomas, and a number of certificates and awards.
+Access to funding is linked to registration with Skills for Care.

 Workforce Development Fund

 Organisations accessing the workforce development fund will be expected to use this funding to support employees to undertake qualifications and associated learning.